itchio/itch-docs/integrating/compatibility-policy.md

 * **No integrity check** - it's reinstall or nothing.

 However, installs still don't require additional disk space, or administrator privileges, and uninstalls are instant.

+The itch.io app achieves this level of support by:

+* Using either custom decompression engines or 7-zip under the hood
+* Having those engines operate on "remote files" by
+  * transparently making HTTP range requests
+  * with opportunistic caching \(in memory\)

+Install pause/resume support is poorer for some of these: resuming might restart from the beginning of an entry rather than where it left off.

 ### .zip archives \(Gold tier\)